-It is just one of mostly uninhabited islets, their green silhouettes strung one after another, until the last one disappears in the sea mist haze.
-The closest neighbour is a picture-perfect green patch of land—and guests can just swim or wade to it over the shallows.
+It is just one of the mostly uninhabited islets, their green silhouettes strung one after another, until the last one disappears in the sea mist haze.
+The closest neighbor is a picture-perfect green patch of land—and guests can just swim or wade to it over the shallows.

 This sister resort to the much-admired Cocoa Island, Maalifushi follows the COMO trademark style of eco-friendly, understated luxury.

 There are sixty-six villas on Maalifushi.
-Some are overwater (ideal for couples), some on land, with gardens—these are great for families with small children.
-All offer seclusion and luxury with laid-back feel.
+Some are over water (ideal for couples), some on land, with gardens—these are great for families with small children.
+All offer seclusion and luxury with a laid-back feel.
 The interiors are designed with oak floors and elegant furniture, and swathes of mosquito netting around the beds.

-We preferred the overwater suites and villas; white-painted, full of light, with large sun decks and thatched gazebos outside, their infinity pools reflecting the colours of lagoon and sky.
+We preferred the overwater suites and villas; white-painted, full of light, with large sun decks and thatched gazebos outside, their infinity pools reflecting the colors of lagoon and sky.

-Maalifushi is great for couples, but this resort is more family-focused than the Cocoa Island.
-There are child-friendly beach picnics and snorkelling trips on offer as well as a nice kids’ club.
+Maalifushi is great for couples, but this resort is more family-focused than Cocoa Island.
+There are child-friendly beach picnics and snorkeling trips on offer as well as a nice kids’ club.

-Still, Maalifushi is mostly about peace and tranquility, and as such it is as serene a destination as you can find.
-Restorative yoga, top-notch spa treatments, beach-front exercise and the excellent healthy food are all parts of the exquisite body and mind restoration experience.
+Still, Maalifushi is mostly about peace and tranquillity, and as such, it is as serene a destination as you can find.
+Restorative yoga, top-notch spa treatments, beach-front exercise, and excellent healthy food are all parts of the exquisite body and mind restoration experience.